-Lately, the term ‘low-code development platform’ has started gaining traction in the market to categorize platforms for rapidly building and deploying custom apps—without the need for low-level coding.
-It’s great to see media, analysts and other thought leaders recognize the inherent business value and time to market advantages of these platforms.
-With demand for custom business apps soaring, it’s clear that traditional, code-based approaches simply can’t keep pace.
+According to Forrester, low-code development platforms continue to gain traction in the market due to their ability to enable enterprises to rapidly build and deploy custom web and mobile apps—without the need for low-level coding.
+It’s great to see media, analysts, and other thought leaders continue to recognize the inherent business value and time-to-market advantages of low-code development platforms.
+With business demand for custom applications soaring, it’s clear that traditional development approaches simply can’t keep pace.

-Like any new or emerging category, there may be some confusion about what a low-code platform is (and isn’t).
-With that in mind, this post aims to provide additional context around the key capabilities of a low-code development platform, how the term compares to other industry acronyms and why the need for these platforms is greater than ever.
+Like any emerging category, though, there may be some confusion about what a low-code platform is (and isn’t).
+With that in mind, this post aims to provide additional context around the key capabilities of a low-code development platform, how the term compares to other industry acronyms, and why the need for these platforms is greater than ever.

 What is a low-code development platform?

-While that concise definition is a great start, it’s important to elaborate on three important requirements of any low-code development platform:
+While that concise definition is a great start, it’s important to elaborate on four important requirements of any low-code development platform:

-- App Store – Productivity can be further accelerated with low-code development platforms that offer an App Store populated with templates, widgets, plug-ins and even complete business components.
-In this sense, developing apps becomes more like visually “orchestrating” the necessary building blocks, versus reinventing the wheel each project.
+- App Store – Productivity can be further accelerated with low-code development platforms that promote reusability through both a community App Store—populated with out-of-the-box templates, widgets, plug-ins, business components, and connectors to emerging technologies—and a private app store that allows customers to create and reuse their own IP.
+In this sense, building apps becomes more like visually “orchestrating” the necessary building blocks, versus reinventing the wheel each project.

-- Full App Lifecycle Support – Despite their name, low-code development platforms don’t focus only on the development piece of the equation; they provide a single environment that supports the entire app delivery lifecycle: design, build, deploy, manage and iterate.
-As such, in additional to visual development tools, they typically include capabilities like social collaboration, project management, full deployment and application monitoring, end user feedback loops, etc. The time to market advantage of visual development (over hand-coding) is mitigated if there’s not a seamless way to move apps along the lifecycle, particularly in terms of deployment.
+- Full App Lifecycle Support – Despite their name, low-code development platforms don’t focus only on the build phase; they provide a single integrated platform that supports the entire app delivery lifecycle: design, build, deploy, manage and iterate.
+As such, in addition to visual development tools, they typically include capabilities like social collaboration, agile project management, one-click deployment, application governance tools, and end-user feedback loops, etc. The time-to-market advantage of visual development (over hand-coding) is mitigated if there’s not a seamless way to move apps along the lifecycle, particularly in terms of deployment.

 How does low-code development compare to terms like high-productivity aPaaS and RAD?